Careers In Political Science

-What will you do with your Bachelor Degree in Political Science?
+What can you do with a degree in Political Science?

 "A degree in political science provides strong preparation for a wide range of careers.
 Our UofL graduates go on to challenging jobs in government, campaigns, the nonprofit sector, law, public policy, academics, and business, both in the U.S. and abroad.
 The first stop for students who want to explore their career options with a bachelor's degree in political science is the Career Development Center.
 The UofL Career Development Center supports students from their freshman year to their senior year and beyond with career assessments, advising, job and internship postings, resume and interview help, special events and more."